 - Move files from an external Google Cloud bucket into your Cloud Environment directly.

-Speedy testing using the terminal
+Speedy testing

 How to access the terminal from a workspace